awslabs/aws-sdk-swift/reference/0.x/AWSSMS/SmsClientProtocol.md

 func startOnDemandAppReplication(input: StartOnDemandAppReplicationInput, completion: @escaping (ClientRuntime.SdkResult<StartOnDemandAppReplicationOutputResponse, StartOnDemandAppReplicationOutputError>) -> Void)
 ```

-### startOnDemandReplicationRun(input:​completion:​)
+### startOnDemandReplicationRun(input:completion:)

 Starts an on-demand replication run for the specified replication job.
-This
-replication run starts immediately.
-This replication run is in addition to the ones
-already scheduled.
-There is a limit on the number of on-demand replications runs that you can request
-in a 24-hour period.
+This replication run starts immediately.
+This replication run is in addition to the ones already scheduled.
+There is a limit on the number of on-demand replications runs that you can request in a 24-hour period.

 ``` swift
 func startOnDemandReplicationRun(input: StartOnDemandReplicationRunInput, completion: @escaping (ClientRuntime.SdkResult<StartOnDemandReplicationRunOutputResponse, StartOnDemandReplicationRunOutputError>) -> Void)
 ```

-### stopAppReplication(input:​completion:​)
+### stopAppReplication(input:completion:)

-Stops replicating the specified application by deleting the replication job for each server in
+Stops replicating the specified application by deleting the replication job for each server in the application.
-the application.

 ``` swift
 func stopAppReplication(input: StopAppReplicationInput, completion: @escaping (ClientRuntime.SdkResult<StopAppReplicationOutputResponse, StopAppReplicationOutputError>) -> Void)
 ```

-### terminateApp(input:​completion:​)
+### terminateApp(input:completion:)

 Terminates the stack for the specified application.